syssecfsu/Admission/README.md

 ## Introduction

 This is a simple web application to support the admission process in the CS department at FSU.
+It is based on Rocket, the web framework for Rust.
+Rust is a (more) secure programming language.

 ## Steps to deploy:
 - Install the nightly rust and checkout the source code, build the release version of the server